How are sexually transmitted infections detected?

 - How many people have you had sex with in the last few weeks and were they male or female?

-- Have you previously had a sexually transmitted infection (STI)?
+- Have you previously had an STI?

 - What is the state of your general health?